imodeveloperlab/Food-Delivery/README.md

 </p>

 <p align="center">
-This project is powered by <a href="https://github.com/imodeveloperlab/dskit"> DSKit </a> a Design System Kit for iOS 13+ is an iOS SDK written in Swift with a collection of reusable components, guided by clear standards, that can be assembled to build any number of applications.
+This project is powered by <a href="https://github.com/imodeveloperlab/dskit"> DSKit </a> a Design System Kit for iOS 13+, an iOS SDK written in Swift with a collection of reusable components, guided by clear standards, that can be assembled to build any number of applications.
 </p>

 <p align="center">